Livingsta shares her positive experience in business administration, customer service, and education.

 Learning From Feedback

 When it comes to figures, for the sake of accuracy, some users may request for more than two decimal points.
 Sometimes there may be minor errors in calculations.
-So you learn about your audience when you receive feedback and you know how to avoid these errors in the future for these audience, or you know what layout to use for different audience.
+So you learn about your audience when you receive feedback, and you know how to avoid these errors in the future for this audience, or you know what layout to use for different audience.

 When Documents Fail to Open